Music & Fireworks

 Ring in the new year and rock out the old with Music City and thousands of your closest friends at Nashville’s New Year’s Eve party.
 Bring your party hats.
 Make some noise.
 Count down to the fireworks and midnight "Music Note Drop®"!

-In 2001, the Country Music Association honored Urban with its Horizon Award.
-He was the first in history to go on to win the CMA’s Male Vocalist of the Year, a title he’s captured three times, and the coveted Entertainer of the Year.
-Since then, Urban’s career has seen a long list of groundbreaking firsts and accomplishments reserved for the music industry’s elite.
-The 2015 CMA Awards brought Urban his third win for Vocal Event of the Year (“Raise ‘Em Up” featuring Eric Church) that marked the first time in history that any artist has received the award in three consecutive years.
-Besides his four GRAMMY Awards, Urban has won 11 Country Music Association Awards, 11 Academy of Country Music Awards, a People’s Choice and an American Music Award.
-He is a member of the Grand Ole Opry.
-Urban’s reputation as a premier songwriter, vocalist, musician, and virtuoso guitarist has afforded him the opportunity to collaborate with the likes of The Rolling Stones, John Mayer, Steven Tyler, Miranda Lambert, John Mellencamp, Alicia Keys, Tim McGraw and Taylor Swift, Vince Gill and Eric Church.
-Urban has long supported numerous charities.
-His “All For The Hall” benefit concerts for the Country Music Hall of Fame and Museum© have raised more than $3.4 million.
-He is the first Ambassador of the CMA Foundation, is an advisory board member at the St. Jude’s Children’s Hospital and is a longtime supporter of The Mr. Holland’s Opus Fund and The GRAMMY Foundation.
+The newly crowned 2018 CMA Entertainer of the Year and four-time GRAMMY Award winner Keith Urban released Graffiti U earlier this year in conjunction with his “GRAFFITI U WORLD TOUR 2018,” which played over 60 dates in the U.S. and Canada.
+The tour’s Australia leg kicks off in January 2019 and will be followed by his first European tour in nearly a decade.
+Graffiti U, which upon its debut on April 27 hit #1 on charts in the United States, Canada and Australia, is Urban’s ninth studio recording and follows one of the most successful releases of his career, 2016’s RIPCORD.
+Graffiti U’s latest single “Never Comin Down,” follows his 24th #1 “Coming Home” (featuring Julia Michaels), which marked the first time that a Country artist has used a sample of a Country song (Merle Haggard’s “Mama Tried”).
+Urban’s 2018 CMA nominated Album of the Year follows RIPCORD’s five #1s, including “Blue Ain’t Your Color,” which won Best Single at the 2017 CMA Awards and Favorite Country Song at the American Music Awards, where he also collected trophies for Favorite Country Album and Favorite Male Country Artist.
+He’s had an album simultaneously atop the all-genre charts in the U.S., Canada and Australia twice and is the only male Country artist to have achieved the mark even once.
+He now stands at #8 on Billboard’s All-Time Country Airplay Chart as the artist with the most consecutive Top 10 songs on Billboard’s Country Airplay Chart (38) – a streak that started in August of 2000.
+In 2001, the Country Music Association honored Urban with its Horizon Award; he was the first Horizon Award winner in history to go on to win the CMA’s Male Vocalist of the Year, a title he’s captured three times, and the coveted Entertainer of the Year.
+The 2015 CMA Awards brought Urban his third win for Vocal Event of the Year for “Raise ‘Em Up” featuring Eric Church.
+It marked the first time in history that an artist has received the award in three consecutive years.
+Besides four Grammy Awards, Urban has won 13 Country Music Association Awards, eleven Academy of Country Music Awards, four People’s Choice Awards and four American Music Awards.
+He is also a member of the Grand Ole Opry.
+Urban’s reputation as a premier songwriter, vocalist, musician and virtuoso guitarist has afforded him the opportunity to collaborate with the likes of The Rolling Stones, John Mayer, Steven Tyler, Miranda Lambert, John Mellencamp, Alicia Keys, Tim McGraw and Taylor Swift, Vince Gill and Eric Church.
+He’s long supported numerous charities.
+His “All For The Hall” benefit concerts for the Country Music Hall of Fame and Museum© have raised over $3.4 million.
+He is the first Ambassador of the CMA Foundation, is an advisory board member at the St. Jude’s Children’s Hospital and is a longtime supporter of The Mr. Holland’s Opus Fund and The Grammy Foundation.
+In 2013, he introduced his new URBAN™ Guitar Collection via HSN, proceeds of which benefit both the Grammy Foundation and Mr. Holland’s Opus Fund. keithurban.net

 Fireworks at Midnight